A historic walk through the heart of the English countryside

 1. This trip starts in Carlisle on Day 1 at 10 am (please meet your leader at the front entrance of the train station at Collier Lane, next to WH Smith store).
-This allows time after the welcome meeting to explore Carlisle.
 This trip finishes after breakfast in East Wallhouses on Day 7.

 2. If you plan to arrive by car, please search for relevant car park options in Carlisle.
 Private and public transport from the end of the trip back to Carlisle are available.